-This is Europe’s only graduate programme in reproductive health research and is designed for those interested in acquiring the research skills necessary to conduct policy-relevant research into sexual and reproductive health.
+This programme is designed for those interested in acquiring the research skills necessary to conduct policy-relevant research into sexual and reproductive health.
 It provides a non-clinical foundation in family planning, obstetric health, AIDS and sexually-transmitted infections.

 This Master's programme is recognized by the ESRC as providing high quality research training and a small number of ESRC scholarships (including 1+3 scholarships) are available to UK or EU residents.
 These are advertised each year with the School scholarships information.

 The curriculum has a focus on middle- and low-income settings but also provides excellent training in the principles and methods of research for high-income countries.

 Graduates go into public health and reproductive health programmes, evaluation of family planning programmes, research for governmental and non-governmental agencies and university teaching.
 Find out more about our graduate careers and destinations.

 A prize is awarded each year to the student who has submitted the best project of the year for examination.

 Duration: one year full-time; half-time or split-study over two years.
 Ways to study explained.

 Watch Joy Lawn, Director of the MARCH Centre, and students talk about the programme.

 "Studying at the School has been a truly inspirational experience and the course has given me an in-depth understanding of the global issues and challenges surrounding reproductive and sexual health."

 By the end of this programme students should be able to: